 There’s no way to qualify for Platinum status based on stays or based on spending at Marriott hotels — it’s all about earning 50 elite nights.
 Fortunately, there are some good shortcuts, which I’ll discuss below.

-Marriott Bonvoy does occasionally offer status challenges, which can be a way for elite members with other programs to earn Platinum status at an accelerated rate.
-However, at the moment there’s no such offer available.
+Marriott Bonvoy does offer an unpublished status challenges, which can be a way for elite members with other programs to earn Platinum status at an accelerated rate.
+With this, you typically have to stay 16 nights within around 90 days in order to maintain the status beyond the trial period.

 Earning Marriott Platinum with a single credit card

 There’s one credit card that lets you earn Marriott Platinum elite status, just by having the card — the Marriott Bonvoy Brilliant® American Express® Card (review).
 Simply by being the primary cardmember, you’ll receive Platinum status for as long as you have the card, which is no doubt the easiest way to earn this status.
-This is a card that I generally find to be worthwhile.
+This is a card that I generally find to be worthwhile, given the other perks it offers, ranging from up to $300 in restaurant credits, to an annual 85,000-point free night award.

 Earning Marriott Platinum with credit card elite nights